 And the only way to save money on gas is to spend a lot of it on a new hybrid.

 A hybrid is expensive because it has to be.
 You’re paying for two powertrains instead of just the one.
 A normal gas engine to keep the batteries topped off, plus electric motors and all the stuff associated with their operation.
 Of course this results in a car that is also heavy as well as expensive.
 The Prius C – lightest of all current hybrids – weighs 2,500 lbs.
 The 1990 Geo Metro weighed 1,620 lbs.
 It’s an inescapable law of physics that you need more and more power to move more and more mass.
 Thus, the “efficient” Prius C is propelled by a 1.5 liter four cylinder engine – while the almost 1,000 lbs. lighter Metro was able to get around (and get around just as quickly) with a three cylinder, 1.0 liter engine.

 Now you know why a car built more than 20 years ago – with late 1980s-era technology – was able to deliver fuel economy almost as good as a “state of the art” new hybrid – and do it for about half the cost.

 That’s pretty damning.
 But what’ll really get your juices flowing is to consider what a car like the ’90 Metro could do if it had the benefit of equipment that’s commonly available today – such as a six-speed manual (or better yet, for gas mileage purposes) continuously variable (CVT) transmission.
 That old Metro approached the MPGs of a new Prius C with a three-speed automatic.
+Much cheaper to live day by day when you have their deals.
 When equipped with the five-speed manual, it matched or exceeded the Prius’ numbers.